Intervention 2022

-A Digital Studio and Workshop of Groyne 76 on Bexhill Beach
+A Digital Studio of Groyne 76 on Bexhill Beach

 The Physical Pain

 My illness made me disconnect.
 My refuge was to make myself go outside and seek some perspective.
-My insular pain was challenged by the expansive power of the natural world.
-My place in a complex ecosystem came to make more sense to me than anything else.
+My place in a complex ecosystem made more sense than anything else.
 I sought reconnection with the rhythms of nature to escape the depression of constant pain and fatigue.
 I sought to control my pain by embracing the way change occurs rhythmically and slowly over time.
 The post tops became my obsession – to photograph, record, store and share.
-Each top became an individual with its own recognisable features and position within a hierarchy.
-My dependable friends: I would go to the beach and they were always there, my anchor point.
+Each top became an individual with its recognisable features and position within a hierarchy.
+My dependable friends: I would go to the beach and it became my anchor point.

 The Inter-tidal Zone